-The film chronicles the last 20 odd years of the great painter’s life, from the height of his career all the way to his falling out of favour as his work moved away from traditional landscapes toward more abstract impressionism.
+The film chronicles the last 20-odd years of the great painter’s life, from the height of his career to falling out of favour as his work moved from traditional landscapes toward more abstract impressionism.

-Through the film, Timothy Spall disappears entirely into the character.
-He won the best actor award at Cannes this year, and you can rest assured that he’ll be up for best actor at the next Academy Awards.
-A fair chance for the film to be nominated for Best Picture (the academy does love period drama), and director Mike Leigh will likely get a nod as well.
+Throughout the film, Timothy Spall disappears entirely into the character.
+He won the Best Actor award at Cannes this year, and you can rest assured that he’ll be up for Best Actor at the next Academy Awards.
+There is a fair chance for the film to be nominated for Best Picture (the academy loves period drama), and director Mike Leigh will likely get a nod.

 Leigh has an interesting process in which every scene is heavily workshopped through improvisation rather than written as a script.
 As a result, every scene feels natural, like it’s being lived rather than acted, and add to this the flourish of Victorian English speech, and you’ve got a recipe for some pretty great dialogue right there.